Defense

 A fundamental requirement for the drone camera operator is a solid understanding of maps and geolocation.
 This knowledge allows him to accurately interpret and navigate the operational environment, including areas of recent enemy activity.
 Furthermore, the operator should be familiar with studying patterns and identifying potential ingress and egress routes utilized by adversaries, enabling proactive and strategic decision-making.

-Comprehension of the tactical drone location in space and time
+Comprehension of tactical drones location in space and time

 A comprehensive awareness of the drone’s attitude and heading in relation to the sensor’s field of view is crucial.
 This understanding empowers the operator to effectively monitor and adjust the camera’s positioning, ensuring optimal coverage and data acquisition.
 Additionally, comprehending thermal crossover phenomena enables the operator to gauge the time available before potentially losing track of a target when using an IR sensor, contributing to effective target tracking and surveillance.